 The following table gives you average values for the battery levels.
-The remaining battery level can only be displayed correctly if batteries are used according to the chapter "Batteries".
-Low temperatures, age, and brand can have a negative impact on the battery life and the accuracy of the battery level indication.

-BarryTip: As the risk of a battery failure increases towards end of the battery life, we recommend to replace the batteries already 10% before reaching the emergency reserve of the normative requirement.
-Please replace alkaline batteries at 40% and lithium batteries at 30%.
+The remaining battery level can only be displayed correctly if batteries are used according to the chapter "Insert / Replace Batteries" Low temperatures, age, and brand can have a negative impact on the battery life and the accuracy of the battery level indication.
+As the risk of a battery failure increases towards end of the battery life, we recommend to replace alkaline batteries at 40% and lithium batteries at 30%.

-Normative requirement (=minimum requirement): min 200hrs SEND at 10°C followed by 1hr SEARCH at -10°C less than: 30% 🚨 (alkaline) / 20% 🚨 (lithium)
+Normative Requirement (=minimum requirement) min 200hrs SEND at 10°C followed by 1hr SEARCH at -10°C less than: 30% 🖣 (alkaline) / 20% 🛱 (lithium)

-Typical values for the Barryyox®S with alkaline batteries: 300hrs SEND at 10°C (measured with PULS Power).
+Typical values for the Barryvox[®]S with alkaline batteries: 300hrs SEND at 10°C (gemessen mit PULS Power)).

-Typical values for the Barryvox®S with lithium batteries: 400hrs SEND at 10°C (measured with Energizer ULTIMATE and ADVANCED).
+Typical values for the Barryvox®S with lithium batteries: 350hrs SEND at 10°C (measured with Energizer ULTIMATE and ADVANCED).

 The batteries must be replaced as soon as possible!
 Emergency reserve at 30% (Al) / 20% (Li): Max.
-20 hrs in SEND mode at 10°C and max.
-1 hr in SEARCH mode at -10°C left.
+20 hrs in SEND mode and max.
+1 hr in SEARCH mode left.